 Now, the problem with getting rich quick is that you get found out.
 Fast.
 And you have to move on to your next project.
 Many fake-preneurs believe this is how business works.
 They’re wrong.
 That’s how stress and living a shady life works.

 Do something you love and the results will shine through in the end product.
 How?
-Because being brand-aware means choosing suppliers and marketing techniques that please your audience, rather than choosing to go about your business in a way that gains maximum exposure at speed without a product of service based on integrity – your audience can spot your intentions a mile away.
+Because being brand-aware means choosing suppliers and marketing techniques that keep growing your business to please your audience, rather than choosing to go about your business in a way that gains maximum exposure at speed without a product of service based on integrity – your audience can spot your intentions a mile away.
+Investing in ORM packages that could help you build your brand and reputation online could be one of the ways in which you could up your business game!

 Automate as many administrative tasks as possible